Genyornis: Extinction

-In May 2010, archaeologists announced the rediscovery of an Aboriginal rock art painting, possibly 40,000 years old, at the Nawarla Gabarnmung rock art site in the Northern Territory, that depicts two of the birds in detail.
-Late survival of Genyornis in temperate south west Victoria has also recently been suggested, based on dateable Aboriginal traditions.
+In May 2010, archaeologists announced the rediscovery of an Aboriginal rock art painting, possibly 40,000 years old, at the Nawarla Gabarnmung rock art site in the Northern Territory, that they suggested depicts two Genyornis individuals.
+In 2011, late survival of Genyornis in temperate southwest Victoria was suggested, based on Aboriginal traditions.
+A later study suggested that the painting could not be more than 14,000 years old, long after the bird is thought to have gone extinct, and it could not be morphologically distinguished from depictions of other birds.

-Fossil evidence suggests that the population of Genyornis at Lake Callabonna died around 50,000 years ago as the lake dried up as the climate changed and became drier.
-The birds recovered from the site also seemed to have been particularly prone to osteomyelitis as a result of getting stuck in the mud of the drying lake bed as the water receded.
+In a 2022 study, fossil evidence suggests that the population of Genyornis at Lake Callabonna died around 50,000 years ago, as the lake dried up as the climate changed and became drier.
+The birds recovered from the site seemed to have been particularly prone to osteomyelitis, as a result of getting stuck in the mud of the drying lake bed as the water receded.
 Eventually, when the lake dried, the population was left without their main source of water and subsequently died out.

+A 2024 study of the skull morphology of Genyornis found apparent adaptations to feeding on aquatic plants, making them closely tied to freshwater habitats.
+A reliance on these habitats may have made the species uniquely vulnerable to the loss of freshwater lakes during the aridification of Australia during the late Pleistocene, potentially leading to its extinction.